Pavol Demitra: Vancouver Canucks

 Pavol Demitra with the Vancouver Canucks in January 2009.

 On 10 July 2008, Demitra signed a two-year, $8 million contract with the Vancouver Canucks.
-He played in his first game as a Canuck on 9 October 2008, getting no points in a 6–0 win over the Calgary Flames.
+He played in his first game as a Canuck on 9 October 2008, getting no points in a 6–0 win over Calgary Flames.
 In his next game, also against Calgary, Demitra scored his first goal with Vancouver, the game winning overtime goal against Miikka Kiprusoff in a 5–4 win.
 He finished the season with 20 goals and 53 points in 69 games, finishing fourth in team scoring.
-Demitra appeared in his first playoff game with Vancouver on 15 April 2009, recording an assist in a 2–1 win over the St. Louis Blues.
+Demitra appeared in his first playoff game with Vancouver on 15 April 2009, recording an assist in a 2–1 win over St. Louis Blues.
 Demitra scored his first playoff goal with the Canucks on 30 April 2009, scoring against Nikolai Khabibulin of the Chicago Blackhawks in a 5–3 victory.
 On 2 May 2009, Demitra suffered a shoulder injury against the Blackhawks that would end his season.
 In six playoff games, Demitra had a goal and three points.

 The 2009–10 would be a tough season on Demitra, as he missed most of the regular season with the shoulder injury that occurred in the 2009 playoffs.
 In 28 games, Demitra had three goals and 16 points, his lowest totals since 1996–97.
-In the playoffs, Demitra had a three-point game against the Los Angeles Kings on 23 April 2010, helping Vancouver to a 7–2 win.
+In the playoffs, Demitra had a three-point game against Los Angeles Kings on 23 April 2010, helping Vancouver to a 7–2 win.
 Overall, Demitra appeared in 11 playoff games, scoring two goals and six points.
 After the season, he became an unrestricted free agent.
 This would mark the end of Demitra's NHL career.
 Demitra played in 847 career games, and scored 304 goals with 464 assists for 768 points.